 This Privacy Collection Statement relates to all submissions collected in relation to the strategic bushfire management planning process being conducted across Victoria.
 Agencies involved in fire management across Victoria have been charged with undertaking a strategic planning process to guide bushfire management actions on public and private land into the future.
 The agencies involved in this process are Forest Fire Management Victoria (FFMVic), CFA, Local Government and Parks Victoria.

 The information you provide will be made available to the Strategic Bushfire Management Planning Teamsinvolved in the planning process, including representatives from FFMVic, CFA, Local Government and Parks Victoria.

 This consultation is intended to give the community an opportunity to be involved in the strategic bushfire management planning process by providing information that informs the development of bushfire management strategies across Victoria.
 The consultation will be conducted in three phases:

 - Phase 2: Fire management strategies and actions

 - Phase 3: Feedback on final results of planning process

 If you freely and voluntarily provide any sensitive information under the Act in your submission DELWP will consider that provision to be consent to collect the information and will then protect it under the Information Privacy Principles in the Act.
 Sensitive information is information relating to racial or ethnic origin, political opinions, membership of a political association or trade association/union, religious or philosophical beliefs or affiliations, sexual preference or criminal record.

 You have the right to access and correct your personal information about you that is held by DELWP.
 Requests for access should be sent to the Manager Privacy, P.O.
 Box 500 East Melbourne 3002.

-Below is a snapshot of what we heard during Phase 1 of our engagement, which asked about regional objectives.
+A summary of what we heard during phase one of our engagement, which sought feedback on regional objectives.
 You can also download or read the full Loddon Mallee Phase 1 Engagement Summary from the Document Library.